 June – August where there is less rain but more tourists.
 August is also the month for the Kesada / Kesodo festival for the Tengger people if you are interested.

 With that said, Indonesia has relatively mild weather of just rain or shine.
 So anytime is a good time to go Mount Bromo.
 Do check out for local weather when you are there for the best clear sky for your sunrise experience.
 If you do not have many days, then hope for the best when you are there.

 Also try to avoid weekends if you do not want the crowd.

 What to see

-Tenggerese houses which is unique to its kind, while take some time to understand the fine Tengger people.
+Tenggerese houses which is unique to its kind, while take some time to understand the beautiful Tengger people.

 A Tenggerese Hindu temple known as The Poten that sits nearby Mount Bromo, looking both eerie and peaceful on the sea of sand.